WencaiZheng/fix-income-quant-trading/README.md

 # fix-income-quant-trading
-some interest rate models such as Vasicek model
+some short rate models such as Vasicek and dynamic Nelson-Siegel model

 ## Vasicek model